abpframework/abp/docs/en/Blog-Posts/2023-08-15 v7_4_Preview/POST.md

 ### MAUI & React Native UI Revisions

-In this version, we have revised MAUI & React Native mobile applications and added new pages, functionalities and make improvements on the UI side.
+In this version, we have revised MAUI & React Native mobile applications and added new pages, functionalities and made improvements on the UI side.

 ![](maui.png)

-For example, in the MAUI application, we have implemented the following functionalities and change the UI completely:
+For example, in the MAUI application, we have implemented the following functionalities and changed the UI completely:

 * **User Management Page**: Management page for your application users.
 You can search, add, update, or delete users of your application.
 * **Tenants**: Management page for your tenants.
 * **Settings**: Management page for your application settings.
 On this page, you can change **the current language**, **the profile picture**, **the current password**, or/and **the current theme**.

-Also, we have aligned the features on both of these mobile options (MAUI & React Native) and showed in the ["ABP Community Talks 2023.5: Exploring the Options for Mobile Development with the ABP Framework"](https://community.abp.io/events/mobile-development-with-the-abp-framework-ogtwaz5l).
+Also, we have aligned the features on both of these mobile options (MAUI & React Native) and showed them in the ["ABP Community Talks 2023.5: Exploring the Options for Mobile Development with the ABP Framework"](https://community.abp.io/events/mobile-development-with-the-abp-framework-ogtwaz5l).

 > If you have missed the event, you can watch from 👉 [here](https://www.youtube.com/watch?v=-wrdngeKgZw).

 ### Check & Move Related Entities on Deletion/Demand

-In application modules, there are some entities those have complete relationship with each other such as role-user relation.
-Such cases, it's a typical requirement to check & move related entities that who have relation with the other entity that is about to be deleted.
+In application modules, there are some entities that have complete relationships with each other such as role-user relations.
+In such cases, it's a typical requirement to check & move related entities that have a relation with the other entity that is about to be deleted.

-For example, if you need to delete an editon from your system, you would typically want to move the tenant that are associated to that edition.
+For example, if you need to delete an edition from your system, you would typically want to move the tenant that is associated with that edition.
 For this purpose, in this version, ABP Commercial allows you to move related entities on deletion/demand.

 ![](editions.png)